It is unnecessary to prune rosemary for it to grow and thrive, but there are several reasons why it is actually a really good idea to do it anyway.

 As a general rule, rosemary branches should not be cut back more than about halfway, but as long as there are green leaves on a branch, it will most likely grow back as two fresh new shoots within a short amount of time.

 So you can basically cut it back as much as you want, as long as there are green leaves left on the branches you cut.
-This makes rosemary and other similar plants (such as lavender) excellent for shaping and growing as bushes of whatever size and shape you prefer.
+This makes rosemary and other similar plants (such as lavender) excellent for shaping and growing as bushes of whatever size and shapes you prefer.

 Below, I explain the easiest way to prune rosemary and the best time to give your rosemary a heavy pruning since doing it at the wrong time can damage the plant.